Neuromuscular disorder - myasthenia gravis

 A woman with myasthenia gravis can get pregnant, but careful prenatal care is important.
 The baby may be weak and require medicines for a few weeks after birth, but usually will not develop the disorder.

 The condition may cause life-threatening breathing problems.
 This is called a myasthenic crisis.

-Call your health care provider if you develop symptoms of myasthenia gravis.
+Call your provider if you develop symptoms of myasthenia gravis.